 I used to use a magnetic mesh sunroof covering that is great at preventing bugs from flying in.
 However, airflow was still a struggle, especially on warm, humid nights (I don’t recommend car camping in hot temperatures).
 However, once I started using a fan, I slept so much better.

 If you are planning a long road trip and want to bring some electronics with you, a portable battery power should absolutely be on the top of your car camping packing list.
 I love using the Jackery 300.
 It worked like a champ charging a phone, camera, lab top, and other small devices simultaneously and fast.
 The Jackery’s compact size fits so well in my car, and its charge lasted for at least a week with multiple phone and computer charges.
 I almost didn’t spend the money on this one, but I tested charging my devices on my car power outlets, and it took them so long to charge that I knew I needed a better way.
 The Jackery was it!

 I always add plenty of lights to my car camping packing list.
-Of course, I love a hands-free headlamp, but I also use these pull-up lanterns.
+Of course, I love a hands-free headlamp, but I also use these pull-up lanterns and this solar-powered lantern.
 I hang them with an S hook to the handrail in my car for easy access.
 These lanterns are compact but come in handy to illuminate your car in the evening when your window shades are up, plus the LED light lasts for ages.
 Lanterns are also necessary when hiking at night or walking to a campground bathroom in the dark.

 You never know what you will run into, so of course, it’s always best to be prepared.
 Here are a few popular car protection and personal safety items I (almost) always add to my car camping packing list.

 - Jumper Cable or Battery Starter

 - Service your vehicle before you hit the road